 Days to 50% Heading: Average number of days from emergence to 50% heading.
 This occurs when half of the flag leaf sheaths have panicles emerging from them.
 Most varieties will reach harvest maturity (20% grain moisture) within 30 to 40 days after heading under normal conditions.
 Medium grains normally require five to seven days longer after heading to reach harvest maturity than do long grains under similar environmental conditions.

 Cheniere (LA): An early, high-yielding, high-quality, long-grain rice variety with very good yield potential, good lodging resistance and moderate resistance to straighthead.
 It is moderately susceptible to blast and bacterial panicle blight and susceptible to sheath blight and Cercospora.
-The variety displays excellent grain quality characteristics and is similar in maturity to Cypress.
+The variety displays excellent grain quality characteristics, has a higher amylose content and cooks less sticky than typical U.S. long grains.

 CL151 (LA): An early, semidwarf, long-grain, Clearfield rice variety that displays excellent yield potential.
 The variety is rated very susceptible to blast, bacterial panicle blight and straighthead and susceptible to sheath blight and Cercospora.
 CL151 has consistently shown high head rice yields but has displayed somewhat more kernel chalk than some other long-grain varieties.
 The variety has very good seedling vigor and second crop potential.
 CL151 is susceptible to lodging.
 Under the severe level of blast disease pressure observed in southwest Louisiana in 2012, this variety displayed a high level of susceptibility to the disease.
 An appropriate fungicide program is essential, and timing of fungicide applications is critical.
 Please refer to the disease section in this publication for additional information on fungicide use, rates and timings.

 CL153 (LA): An early, semidwarf, long-grain, Clearfield rice variety that displays excellent yield potential.
-CL153 has shown very good head rice yields and less grain chalk than CL151.
-The variety is rated as moderately susceptible to blast, Cercospora, bacterial panicle blight and straighthead.
+CL153 has shown very good head rice yields and has low chalk.
+The variety is rated as moderately susceptible to blast, Cercospora, bacterial panicle blight, and straighthead.
 It is susceptible to sheath blight.
 CL153 has shown yield potential comparable to or slightly lower than CL151.
 CL153 is similar in maturity and plant height to CL151 but has improved lodging resistance.
 The variety has good seedling vigor and has shown good second-crop yield potential.

 CL163 (MS): A good-yielding, long-grain, Clearfield rice variety that possesses extra high amylose that is favored by some processors.
 It has very good grain appearance and high head rice yields.
 It has shown to be very susceptible to blast in Louisiana.